jundalisay/superb/content/en/research/engels/dialectics/spirit2.md

 “This figure,” says Mr. Wallace, “after she had been seen, touched, photographed, and conversed with, vanished absolutely out of a small room from which there was no other exit than an adjoining room filled with spectators” – which was not such a great feat, provided that the spectators were polite enough to show as much faith in Mr. Crookes, in whose house this happened, as Mr. Crookes did in the spirit.

 Unfortunately, these “fully authenticated phenomena” are not immediately credible even for spiritualists.

-We saw above how the very spiritualistic Mr. Volckmann permitted himself to make a very material grab.
+The very spiritualistic Mr. Volckmann permitted himself to make a very material grab.

 And now a clergyman, a member of the committee of the “British National Association of Spiritualists,” has also been present at a séance with Miss Cook, and he established the fact without difficulty that the room through the door of which the spirit came and disappeared communicated with the outer world by a second door.

 The behaviour of Mr. Crookes, who was also present, gave “the final death blow to my belief that there might be something in the manifestations.”
 (Mystic London, by the Rev. C. Maurice Davies, London, Tinsley Brothers).[6]

 And, over and above that, it came to light in America how “Katies” were “materialised.”

 A married couple named Holmes held séances in Philadelphia in which likewise a “Katie” appeared and received bountiful presents from the believers.
 However, one sceptic refused to rest until he got on the track of the said Katie, who, anyway, had already gone on strike once because of lack of pay; he discovered her in a boarding-house as a young lady of unquestionable flesh and bone, and in possession of all the presents that had been given to the spirit.

+## European Spiritseers

-Meanwhile the Continent also had its scientific spiritseers.
-A scientific association at St. Petersburg – I do not know exactly whether the University or even the Academy itself – charged the Councillor of State, Aksakov, and the chemist, Butlerov, to examine the basis of the spiritualistic phenomena, but it dbes not seem that very much came of this.
+Europe also had its scientific spiritseers.

+A scientific association at St. Petersburg – I do not know exactly whether the University or even the Academy itself – charged the Councillor of State, Aksakov, and the chemist, Butlerov, to examine the basis of the spiritualistic phenomena.
+But not much came of this.

 On the other hand – if the noisy announcements of the spiritualists are to be believed – Germany has now also put forward its man in the person of Professor Zöllner in Leipzig.

 For years, Herr Zöllner has been hard at work on the “fourth dimension” of space.
 He has discovered that many things that are impossible in 3D space are a simple matter 4D space.